nirum-lang/nirum/docs/serialization.md

 In a similar way to a record type, undefined fields in a payload are ignored by deserializer.

-If '@external-tag' annotation is given on tag below example
+If '@external-tag' annotation is given on tag below example:

      union name =
          @external-tag